Frequently Asked Questions (FAQ)

 An example of why this is useful is that programmers cannot break loose coupling: two Jolie microservices cannot share data, they can only exchange data by communicating.
 Data can be shared only among processes in the same microservice.
 This prevents having hidden shared data structures that can break thread-safety and reusability.

 Another example comes from our interfaces.
-It is designed to ensure that all Jolie messages can be handled by all the different protocols that we support -- e.g., HTTP (GWT, some REST-based things, XML, JSON, ...), SODEP (a binary protocol) -- and communication mediums -- e.g., local sockets, TCP/IP sockets, bluetooth, local memory.
+It is designed to ensure that all Jolie messages can be handled by all the different protocols that we support -- e.g., HTTP (REST with XML, JSON, ...), SOAP, SODEP (a binary protocol) -- and communication mediums -- e.g., local sockets, TCP/IP sockets, bluetooth, local memory.
 Then, our composition primitives (e.g., aggregation) can be used to build complex systems without having to worry about the underlying communication details of the included microservices.

 We also paid attention at not re-inventing the wheel when not necessary.
 Since Jolie offers a Java API and can be run from inside of a Java program, you can also see Jolie as a Java library that you can use with the syntax of the Jolie language.